Our oceans are hotter than ever. Scientists say they worry about what that means for our future | CBC News

 Ocean species struggling

 Carbon dioxide (CO2) dissolves in seawater.
-But because of increasing CO2 in our atmosphere due to human activities, more CO2 is dissolving, which increases the ocean's pH.
+But because of increasing CO2 in our atmosphere due to human activities, more CO2 is dissolving, which decreases the ocean's pH.

 Acidity is measured on a pH scale that runs from 0 to 14.
 Anything lower than 7 is considered acidic.
 Currently, the average ocean pH is roughly 8.1, 30 per cent more acidic than it was 200 years ago.